To apply for a visa, you may need to prove you have the money for your course.

 Types of funds

-The types of funds a Student or Child Student can use to show they meet the financial requirement are one, or a combination of:
+The types of funds a student can use to show they meet the financial requirement are one, or a combination of:

 • official financial sponsorship